 Today, on the NE corner of 12th Street and State, Emporia, is a church.
 The church, completed in 1948, replaced an extraordinary house, one of the finest in Emporia.
-The house was certainly the work of architect Charles W. Squires, who designed more buildings in Emporia than any other architect.
+The house was designed by architect Harry Jones, of Minneapolis.

-The house was, I believe, built for G. W. Newman, who owned Newman’s department store in the city.
+The house was commissioned by G. W. Newman, who owned Newman’s department store in the city.

 – round towers.

 The Newman House was comparable in scale to the Cross House.